Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Data analysis

 \subsection{SDSS imaging (2001-2002)}

-SDSS $u$, $g$, $r$, $i$, and $z$ band images were obtained on MJD=52261.4 (2001 December 18) and 52365.1 (2002 April 1; Figure~\ref{fig:sdss1133}).
+SDSS $u$, $g$, $r$, $i$, and $z$ band images were obtained on 2001 December 18 and 2002 April 1 (MJD=52261.4 and 52365.1, respectively; Figure~\ref{fig:sdss1133}).
 We downloaded the SDSS corrected frames and calibration files from the SDSS Data Release (DR) 7 Data Archive Server.
 Photometric zero points were calculated from global zero points and airmass values \footnote{\href{http://classic.sdss.org/dr7/algorithms/fluxcal.html}{http://classic.sdss.org/dr7/algorithms/fluxcal.html}}, and PSF model images were reconstructed using the calibration files\footnote{\href{https://classic.sdss.org/dr7/products/images/read_atlas.html}{https://classic.sdss.org/dr7/products/images/read\_atlas.html}}.

 The background variance maps were calculated by using {\tt SExtractor} version 2.25.0 \citep{ber96,ber11}, and variance maps were created by adding the background variance and objects' Poisson variance.

-Then, for each image, we performed structural decomposition of SDSS1133 and Mrk177 using {\tt GALFIT} to obtain host-subtracted PSF magnitudes of SDSS1133.
-A 2-component model was adopted, where SDSS1133 was modelled by a PSF and Mrk~177 was modelled by a S\'{e}rsic profile (see Figure~\ref{fig:ztf_image_g} for an example of the {\tt GALFIT} modelling for a ZTF image).
-Specifically, {\tt GALFIT} $\chi^2$-minimization was performed leaving 3 ($X_{\text{PSF}}$, $Y_{\text{PSF}}$, mag${}_{\text{PSF}}$) and 6 ($X_{\text{Sersic}}$, $Y_{\text{Sersic}}$, mag${}_{\text{Sersic}}$, ${R}_{e,\text{Sersic}}$, ${b/a}_{\text{Sersic}}$, PA${}_{\text{Sersic}}$) parameters were fitted as free parameters for the point-source and S\'{e}rsic component, respectively.
-The fitting was performed on $\sim 80'' \times 80''$ cutout images centered on SDSS1133.

-The results of the PSF photometry for SDSS1133 are summarized in Table~\ref{tab:photometry_table}.
-The PSF magnitudes derived here are consistent with the values reported in \cite{koss14}, who derived host-subtracted PSF magnitudes of SDSS1133 by fitting a PSF+linear background model for $5'' \times 5''$ images centered on SDSS1133.
+The PSF and the variance maps were used for the {\tt GALFIT} modelling to perform the PSF photometry of SDSS1133, as described in Section~\ref{sec:structural_decomposition}.